 EFR CPR First Aid Course

-Becoming qualified to administer first aid is something that is useful in everyday life to be able to help people as well as being a pre-requisite for any further diving education courses such as PADI Rescue Diver, PADI Divemaster, and the PADI Instructor Development Course
+EFR CPR First Aid course, becoming qualified to administer first aid is something that is useful in everyday life to be able to help people as well as being a pre-requisite for any further diving education courses such as PADI Rescue Diver, PADI Divemaster, and the PADI Instructor Development Course

 Step by step accident management methods, help you to assess a situation and act in the most efficient way to help someone before professional medical help arrives.